Home

 • Grandaughter Donna Miner wedded (?)
 Brunner.
 Circa 2002, she was in Bellwood, PA.

 Son Richard E. Miner ( ? - ? ) was born in (?).
-In 1952, he was in Buffalo, NY, possibly working with his older brother David at the Fort Motor Company.
-He was married, put down roots in Bainbridge, PA and was there in 2002.
-The couple are believed to be the parents of Rebecca E. Bouchard.
+In 1952, he was in Buffalo, NY, possibly working with his older brother David at the Ford Motor Company.
+He married Mary A. Strobel ( ? - ? ).
+The Miners put down roots in Bainbridge, Lancaster County, PA and were there in 1993-2002.
+The couple became the parents of Rebecca E. Bouchard.

 ~ Son Thomas M. Miner, II ~